djipco/webmidi/website/api/classes/InputChannel.md

 <a id="event:nrpn"></a>

 Event emitted when an NRPN message is received on the input.
+Four types of NRPN messages can be received:

+  * `"dataentrycoarse"`
+  * `"dataentryfine"`
+  * `"databuttonincrement"`
+  * `"databuttondecrement"`

+The parameter to which the message applies can be found in the event's `parameter` property.